Datta2901/Android_Basics/README.md

-## This directory contains implementations of Various Widgets present  in Android
+## This directory contains implementations of Various Widgets present  in Android using Kotlin

 > Contains implementations of
 >